Refrigerator car: Meat

 The first consignment of dressed beef left the Chicago stock yards in 1857 in ordinary boxcars retrofitted with bins filled with ice.
-Placing meat directly against ice resulted in discoloration and affected the taste, proving to be impractical.
-During the same period Gustavus Swift experimented by moving cut meat using a string of ten boxcars with their doors removed, and made a few test shipments to New York during the winter months over the Grand Trunk Railway (GTR).
+Placing meat directly against ice resulted in discoloration and affected the taste, making it impractical.
+During the same period, Gustavus Swift experimented by moving cut meat using a string of ten boxcars with their doors removed, and made a few test shipments to New York during the winter months over the Grand Trunk Railway (GTR).
 The method proved too limited to be practical.

 Detroit's William Davis patented a refrigerator car that employed metal racks to suspend the carcasses above a frozen mixture of ice and salt.
-In 1868, he sold the design to George H. Hammond, a Detroit meat packer, who built a set of cars to transport his products to Boston using ice from the Great Lakes for cooling.
-The load had the tendency of swinging to one side when the car entered a curve at high speed, and use of the units was discontinued after several derailments.
-In 1878 Swift hired engineer Andrew Chase to design a ventilated car that was well insulated, and positioned the ice in a compartment at the top of the car, allowing the chilled air to flow naturally downward.
+In 1868, he sold the design to George H. Hammond, a Detroit meatpacker, who built a set of cars to transport his products to Boston, using ice from the Great Lakes for cooling.
+The load tended to swing to one side when the car entered a curve at high speed, and use of the units was discontinued after several derailments.
+In 1878, Swift hired engineer Andrew Chase to design a ventilated, well-insulated car and positioned the ice in a compartment at the top of the car, allowing the chilled air to flow naturally downward.
 The meat was packed tightly at the bottom of the car to keep the center of gravity low and to prevent the cargo from shifting.
 Chase's design proved to be a practical solution, providing temperature-controlled carriage of dressed meats.
 This allowed Swift and Company to ship their products across the United States and internationally.

 Swift's attempts to sell Chase's design to major railroads were rebuffed, as the companies feared that they would jeopardize their considerable investments in stock cars, animal pens, and feedlots if refrigerated meat transport gained wide acceptance.
-In response, Swift financed the initial production run on his own, then — when the American roads refused his business — he contracted with the GTR (a railroad that derived little income from transporting live cattle) to haul the cars into Michigan and then eastward through Canada.
-In 1880 the Peninsular Car Company (subsequently purchased by ACF) delivered the first of these units to Swift, and the Swift Refrigerator Line (SRL) was created.
-Within a year, the Line's roster had risen to nearly 200 units, and Swift was transporting an average of 3,000 carcasses a week to Boston, Massachusetts.
+In response, Swift financed the initial production run on his own, then—when the American roads refused his business—he contracted with the GTR (a railroad that derived little income from transporting live cattle) to haul the cars into Michigan and then eastward through Canada.
+In 1880, the Peninsular Car Company (subsequently purchased by ACF) delivered the first of these units to Swift, and the Swift Refrigerator Line (SRL) was created.
+Within a year, the line's roster had risen to nearly 200 units, and Swift was transporting an average of 3,000 carcasses a week to Boston, Massachusetts.
 Competing firms such as Armour and Company quickly followed suit.
 By 1920, the SRL owned and operated 7,000 of the ice-cooled rail cars.
 The General American Transportation Corporation would assume ownership of the line in 1930.